Claireokoro/Automobile-EDA-Project/README.md

-# Exploratory Data Analysis
+# Automobile EDA Project

+Welcome to the Automobile EDA Project repository!
 We call the process of studying a dataset and enumerating its key properties "exploratory data analysis."
 This type of descriptive analytics is used.

-# Automobile EDA Project

-Welcome to the Automobile EDA Project repository!
 This project involves exploratory data analysis of an automobile dataset using Python.
 Below is an overview of the project content:

 ## Table of Contents
 - [Introduction](#introduction)